juliajmg/KilobotsNestSite/RecordingAndImageProcessingProtocol.md

 The -safe 0 above is not required if the paths are relative.
 Automatically generating the input file

-It is possible to generate this list file with a bash for loop, or using printf.
+It is possible to generate this list file with a bash for loop.
 Either of the following would generate a list file containing every *.wav in the working directory:
 ```bash
 # with a bash for loop
 for f in *.mp4; do echo "file '$f'" >> mylist.txt; done